cmitchellng/chronosphere-presentation/README.md

 | Scalability                | Good                                | Excellent for hybrid environments         |
 | Multi-Source Integration   | No                                  | Yes                                       |
 | Cost Optimization Metrics  | Limited                             | Extensive                                 |

+## Technical Challenges

+### 1. Transforming Structured Data into Telemetry Format
+**Challenge**:
+Chronosphere expects certain telemetry in an OTLP or Prometheus format.
+Snowflake doesn’t emit native OTLP or Prometheus metrics for certain data.

+**Details**:
+Some of Snowflake's data is tabular; converting it to time-series metrics with dimensions/labels will require additional logic.
+- E.g., transforming:

+  `SELECT warehouse_name, avg(credits_used) FROM ...`

+  into:

+  `snowflake_credits_used{warehouse="analytics_wh"} 41.2`

+**Impact**:
+May require custom ETL logic, scheduled Snowflake tasks, or use of Chronosphere's telemetry pipeline to extract and reshape this data.

+### 2. Running a Collector with Access to Snowflake
+**Challenge**:
+While Snowflake provides the option for an OTel Collector internally, additional setup of an external OTel or Chronosphere collector may be necessary depending on configuration.

+**Details**:

+When using an external collector one must:
+- Run a collector in your own infrastructure
+- Securely authenticate to Snowflake via OAuth/keys
+- Schedule polling without overloading query quotas

+### 3. Scheduling, Rate-Limiting, and Data Freshness
+**Challenge**:
+Deciding how frequently to extract and send metrics

+**Details**:
+Snowflake’s data is not real-time by nature, as it is generally updated every X minutes.
+Some things to keep in mind:
+- Needs careful time-windowing and deduplication
+- Hitting Snowflake rate limits or warehouse costs
+- Sending stale or duplicated data

 ## Architecture